Photo by Innerbody Research

 We cover the subject more comprehensively in our guide to the best resveratrol supplements.

-NMN (nicotinamide mononucleotide) is a precursor to NAD+ — that is, it becomes NAD+ through a chemical process.
-Because NMN is molecularly smaller than NAD+, it's more readily absorbed (more bioavailable) as a supplement.
-By consuming more NMN, you subsequently produce more NAD+ and increase your potential to realize health benefits like proper mitochondrial function for cellular performance and waste removal,36 as well as staving off the physiological decline associated with aging.37
+If all you want to do is increase your NAD+, then a standalone NMN is a solid alternative to spermidine.
+Remember, by consuming more NMN, you subsequently produce more NAD+ and increase your potential to realize health benefits like proper mitochondrial function for cellular performance and waste removal,36 as well as staving off the physiological decline associated with aging.37

 Want to learn more?
 Check out our guide to the best NMN supplements.

 Senolytics are drugs and supplements that selectively clear away senescent cells.
-Senescent cells are those that have stopped multiplying, instead sticking around and releasing inflammatory chemicals.
-The inflammation can then spread to other cells, which can lead to age-related disease and degeneration.
+Senescent cells are those that have stopped multiplying; instead, they stick around and release inflammatory chemicals.
+The inflammation can then spread to other cells, which can lead to age-related disease and degeneration (often observed as a decline in mental health).
 So, by targeting specific senescent cells, senolytics may help prevent disease onset and possibly prolong the user’s lifespan.42

 Some senolytics are prescriptions, like the cancer treatments dasatinib and navitoclax.
 Others can be found in supplemental form, such as fisetin and quercetin.43